 The Last Impressions

 The booths have been dismantled, the tents are coming down and the artwork is wrapped and ready to return to the galleries from where they were transported to the India Art Fair (IAF) that concluded on Sunday.
-Even as Neha Kirpal, founder-director, IAF, and her team put the final figures together — sales and footfalls — in their south Delhi office, gallerists are ready with their feedback.
+Even as Neha Kirpal, founder-director, IAF, and her team put the final figures together — sales and footfalls — in their East of Kailash office, gallerists are ready with their feedback.
 "The reactions to our works have been impressive.
 For us, the quality of the crowd is more important than the quantity, which was the case here," says Yuli Karatsiki of Kalfayan Galleries from Greece.
 "It's very important to build relations with local collectors.
 Compared to last year, there were more Indian collectors this time," she adds.

 Some big galleries that participated last year, including Hauser & Wirth (New York and Zurich) and Britain's Lisson Gallery, were absent this time, but the fair did have its share of first timers — some of whom seemed to be happy with their India outing.
 "We were told that the Indian market is difficult to tap.
 But even though contemporary international artists such as Pakpoom Silaphan and Ye Hongxing are relatively unknown to Indians, universal themes appeal to everyone," says Jag Mehta, director, sales and marketing, SCREAM gallery, London.
 At his booth one saw Hongxing's canvases with patterns made from crystal stickers and Silaphan's pop art that used coke billboards imprinted with images of popular figures such as Mahatma Gandhi and Frida Kahlo.